 John Moubray’s published his RCM II book some 20 years ago, in 1997!
 2

-Despite all that time, all our industry standards, countless industry books and free online resources, many organisations across the world still fail to apply these principles.
+Despite all that time, all our industry standards, countless industry books, and free online resources, many organisations across the world still fail to apply these principles.

 As an example, RCM teaches us that most failure modes are not the result of wear out or have age-related failure modes.

 In fact, most failure modes show a random failure pattern.
-That means the likelihood of the failure occuring tomorrow is just as high as the likelihood of it failing next month.
+That means the likelihood of the failure occurring tomorrow is just as high as the likelihood of it failing next month.
 Or in 3 months’ time.

 How many maintenance managers or plant engineers do you know that understand this?

 And I don’t just mean theoretically.
 But in practical terms that translate to what PM tasks we do and why.
 Conducting a time-based replacement to deal with a random failure mode is a waste of time.
-Yet it remains common practice in many organisations.
+Yet it remains a common practice in many organisations.

 So how do we address this gap in knowledge and understanding?